kamraz/Crossword-Generator/README.md

 # Crossword-Generator
-A CLI for generating crossword puzzles with custom words
+A program for generating crossword puzzles with custom words using a heuristic bfs